 After she was gone, I would tell my first stories to my little sister.
 Since then I have spent a lifetime writing in one way or another.
 This is a pretty ordinary story, of course: Years of teaching and marriage and children and part time jobs balanced against hours of writing and workshop, writing and conferences, writing and submission, writing and rejections.
 Now and then a word of praise or a small acceptance.
 As a teacher, giving back to younger writers when I could.

-After pounding away for most of a lifetime, one of my novels, Bones of a Saint, was discovered in the slush by an extraordinary agent, Stephen Barr at Writer's House; and then it was embraced by an amazing editor at Soho Press, Daniel Ehrenhaft.
-I have gotten to know and believe in them, and most amazingly, they believe in me.
+After pounding away for most of a lifetime, one of my novels, Bones of a Saint, was discovered in the slush by an extraordinary agent, Stephen Barr at Writer's House.
+After that, it went through a journey of several more years to find a home and get published by Soho Press.

 I could try and think of some clever line here to grab your attention.
 But I'm just asking for a favor, one writer to one reader: Just read a chapter.
 And after that….Well, the "after that" is all that matters, yes?